ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 2. Making the formatting of Chapter 1 consistent with Chapter 2.
 (25% done)
 3. Fixing the API for the codes.
 Close for now (90%)
 4. Mapping the print book part of Chapter 2 to the notebook.
 (0% done)
 5. Completing the notebook part of Chapter 2.
-(10% done)
+(20% done)
 6. Mapping the notebook part of Chapter 2 to the print book.
 (0% done)

-If all goes well, I should post a draft of everything by late September
+If all goes well, I should post a draft of everything by late October.

 Once item 0 is done I will tag v0.2.1.